 How to Make Hand Painted Gift Wrap

 Personalise your gift wrap completely this year, whilst showing off your illustrative skills by painting your own gift wrap.
-Follow the tutorial below by Becki Clarke, who talks through her process of creating a series of gorgeous festive patterns.
+Follow the tutorial below by Becki Clark, who talks through her process of creating a series of gorgeous festive patterns.

 1. To start with roll out your paper and place your box on to it, you can then measure out how much paper you will need to paint to wrap the box.

 2. Begin with painting simple leave shapes, paint a simple line as a stem and then add long shaped ovals to create the leaves.